pretix/pretix-docs/docs/tutorial/testing.md

 During checkout, we will choose credit card as the payment method, which should currently display a note stating that the Stripe plugin is operating in test mode.
 We will use the credit card data for one of the test cards [listed by Stripe](https://docs.stripe.com/testing#cards) to issue a fake payment for our order.

-We will now open pretix.eu, navigate to our event and click ":fontawesome-solid-cart-shopping: Orders" in the sidebar.
+We will now open pretix.eu, navigate to our event, and click ":fontawesome-solid-cart-shopping: Orders" in the sidebar.
 This page displays a list of orders.
 If our test has been successful, the list now contains the test order we just placed.
 The order should have the status ":material-check: Paid".